GRAINS-Soy eases from multi-month highs as Brazil's harvest progresses

 Brazilian consultancy Agroconsult lowered its estimate of the country's soybean harvest to 153 million tonnes, down from 153.4 million tonnes previously, but still the largest on record if realized.

 Macroeconomic concerns hung over the grains as well as other markets.
-Wall Street equities slid after data showed U.S. consumer prices accelerated in January, while hawkish remarks from Federal Reserve officials cemented fears that the central bank will continue raising interest rates this year. .N
+Wall Street equities ended mixed after data showed U.S. consumer prices accelerated in January, suggesting that the Fed will maintain its fight against inflation. .N

 News that military officials in Ukraine issued a warning on Tuesday of a high risk of naval mines drifting around the port of Odesa kept attention on potential disruption to grain trade as fighting in Ukraine intensifies.

+Meanwhile, the United States said it was "disappointed" in the Mexican government's announcement on Monday which walked back a deadline to ban genetically modified corn for animal feed and industrial use in the country, but retained its plans to ban the corn for human consumption.

-(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Kirsten Donovan and Will Dunham)
+(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Will Dunham and Matthew Lewis)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283))